MatheusLevy/PrimeNumbers-Matriz-Threads/README.md

 > You can rename the output file as you want using `gcc -o <filename> main_Pthreads.c -lpthread`.

 # The matrix
 The numbers of the matrix has a max limit set by `Biggest_Rand_Number`.
-The matrix need to be a square matrix, sou you can set the `n` and `m` as long n == m.
+The matrix need to be a square matrix, so you can set the `n` and `m` as long n == m and need to have a size that is divisible by the number of threads (`(n*m) % nThreads == 0`).
 The number of threads as set at `nThreads`, i recommend you set the number of cores of your processor.

 # Functions
 * `CreatePthreads` as the name say create the threads and `JoinPthreads` join them on the processing pool.